auto-store/ansible_workshop/README.md

 ########################

-when accessing users, currently need to define password as the root user via the terminal.
-Needs passwords defined in playbook.
+*** when accessing users, currently need to define password as the root user via the terminal.
+Needs passwords defined in playbook ***